Red nose pit bulls have unique and interesting characteristics. Know more about this intelligent breed, it’s origin and temperament.

-The red nose pit bull is a variation of the American pit bull terrier.
-These terriers were initially bred for working on farms, but were later used as fighting dogs.
-Widely reported pit bull attacks have resulted in negative publicity of this breed, and these dogs are often associated with aggression and bad behavior.
-However, when trained and handled properly, these dogs are non-aggressive toward humans, including children.
-This article discusses the actual temperament of this breed and important characteristics that make these dogs unique in their own way.
+The Red Nose Pitbull is a larger variety of the American Pitbull Terrier also known as the American Staffordshire terrier.
+These terriers were initially bred for working on farms but were later used as fighting dogs.
+Sadly, widely reported pit bull attacks have resulted in negative publicity of this breed even resulting in Breed Specific Legislation therefore these laws could be an obstacle in ownership.
+However, when trained and handled properly, these dogs are friendly, loyal and protective.
+This article discusses the temperament and characteristics that make this Pittie unique

-A pure ‘Old-Family' red nose pit bull is usually entirely reddish in color.
+A pure ‘Old-Family’ Red nose Pitbull is usually entirely reddish in color.
 Patterns of white or cream color may be present on the chest and toes.
-They have a distinctive copper-red nose, red lips, red toe nails, and red or amber eyes.
-These dogs are stocky, muscular, agile, and tend to be a bit larger than normal pit bulls.
-The head is shaped like a brick and is especially broad between the cheeks (to house the large powerful jaws).
-The muscular neck runs into a deep, thick, and broad chest.
+They have a distinctive beautiful copper-red nose, red lips, red toenails, and red or amber eyes.
+These dogs are stocky, muscular, agile.
+The head is blocky and broad between the cheeks.
+The muscular neck runs into a deep, thick, and barrel chest.
 The ears are generally cropped, though this is optional.
-The coat requires very less grooming, as it is made of short and shiny hair.
-The average height of this pit bull variant is 18-22 inches, at the withers, and average weight of an adult male is around 35-65 pounds, with females weighing slightly less.
+Their shiny short coat is easy-care.
+The average height of this pit bull variant is 18-22 inches, at the withers, and the average weight of an adult male is around 35-65 pounds, with females weighing slightly less.

 Handling and Training